-After a few days spent being grossly romantic in Antigua, it was time for Michael and I to start traveling together in earnest.
-Our next move was to Lake Atitlan (or Lago de Atitlan).
+After a lovely few days in Antigua it was time to move to our next stop: Lake Atitlan (or Lago de Atitlan).
 Lake Atitlan is a huge crater lake set between volcanoes in the western highlands of Guatemala.
 The lake is surrounded by dozens of small Mayan villages that are primarily connected by frequent boat shuttles.
 Lake Atitlan is a highly spiritual place for the Mayans and is widely believed to have a special “energy” about it.

 Despite the dozens of overpriced tourist shuttles advertising comfy rides from Antigua to Atitlan, I convinced Michael to take his first Guatemalan chicken bus to get there.
 To do so we would need to catch a chicken bus from Antigua to Panajachel (pronounced pan-uh-huh-shell).
 Panajachel is the Atitlan town that is most accessible by vehicle and therefore the simplest gateway to the other lakeside towns.